jxia3/cs1380/non-distribution/README.md

 On my AWS EC2 t2.micro instance, I observed significantly better performance without the I/O overhead.
 My crawler and indexer took 1.850 and 6.885 seconds respectively to process 10 pages, throughputs of 5.405 and 1.452.
 My query handler took 12.916 seconds to process 26 queries, a throughput of 2.013.

+*TF-IDF Performance*: The throughput of the TF-IDF subsystems is also described in the `"throughput"` portion of package.json.

+xyz

 My performance testing scripts are located in the `t/p` directory.

 ## Wild Guess